s12v/sense-docker/README.md

-# Sense container
+# Sense UI Docker image

-Sense is a handy console for interacting with the REST API of Elasticsearch.
+[Sense](https://www.elastic.co/guide/en/sense/current/index.html) is a handy console for interacting with the REST API of Elasticsearch.

 This container contains Kibana and Sense app.
 Kibana itself is disabled and Elasticsearch is not required (see https://www.elastic.co/guide/en/sense/current/installing.html#disable_discover):